 Thank you, John.

 Good afternoon Mrs. Jano,

 it is not easy for me to answer your question.
 "Heartbeat" is a broad concept - without a detailed description of the situation, I can only comment on the effects of ginseng, but not on your particular case.

-I got to ginseng on your site because I want to solve the "lazy gut" and its associated problems with constipation .
+I have gotten to the ginseng on your site because I want to solve the "lazy gut" and its associated problems with constipation .
 I have a friend from whom I received tea (probably for weight loss) for this purpose, which is not sold in the Czech Republic.
 It's called Ginseng Slim Special.
 I read that it contains 80% black tea and 20% ginseng (I translated it as ginseng).
 So I thought it was going to be amateurish at home.
-When I read your site, it did not come to me that such a link could work just against constipation.
+When I read your site, it did not come to me that such a link could work just against the constipation.
 The original really fulfilled the purpose.
 Domestic copies have proven to be a detonator.
-I'm going to test it again, I'm watching the clock, it's high time
+I'm going to test it again, I'm looking at the clock, it's high time

 Dear Mrs Jano,

 Caffeine does not help in weight loss, for the same reasons: weight loss is a long-term effort and caffeine helps only short-term, long-term harm.
-It is a great pity that caffeine is spreading as much as a weight loss product.
-Ginseng is not an anorectic, but it supports the effort and the will of the obese to lose weight .
+It is a great pity that caffeine is so much spread out as a weight loss product.
+Ginseng is not an anorectic, but it promotes the effort and the will of the obese to lose weight .